save-xx/SwarmSwIM/README.md

 ### Minimal animation
 The animator2D provides a simple representation of the agents on the planar position and heading of each agent.
 Within comutational capabilites of the hosting machine and simulation complexity, the animator will run the simulation in real-time.
 A code example of the minimal animation can be found in the file `example2Danimation.py`.

-With the PAckage installed, to launch the example input:
+With the Package installed, from the SwarmSwIM folder, launch the example:
 ```bash
 python3 -m SwarmSwIM.example2Danimation
 ```

 ## ROS2 Implementation
-Install the core as above and then refer to [swarmswimros](https://github.com/save-xx/swarmswimros)
+This simulator is also avaiable for ROS2 implementation.
+The ROS2 impementation is designed as a stand-alone module based on this core.
+It will __not__ require the core installation, since it is already designed with the simulator locally in-build.
+For information on the installation and use please check-out the ros2 swarmswim repo at:  [swarmswimros](https://github.com/save-xx/swarmswimros)

 ## Unreal Engine: Simulation [EXPERIMENTAL - STILL UNDER DEV]
 Two files are added to give you the possibility to simulate a 3D marine environment.
 Use the sample project that is shared in the 'UE5_sim' folder as a sample.